Mary Ann Key Book Club

 Minneapolis Central Library

-Join the Mary Ann Key Book Club for an exclusive evening featuring Junauda Petrus.
-Petrus will be joined in conversation by Star Tribune columnist and book club partner Myron Medcalf.
-The conversation will conclude with a Q&A and book signing with the author.
-Media partner: Star Tribune.
-Sponsor: Friends of the Hennepin County Library.
+Join the Mary Ann Key Book Club for an exclusive evening at Pohlad Hall featuring Robin Wall Kimmerer, author of Braiding Sweetgrass and The Serviceberry.
+The author will be joined in conversation by Star Tribune columnist and book club partner Myron Medcalf.
+This event will be recorded and available for 7 days following the conversation.

 Previous events